German submarine U-26 (1936): Fate

 The boat was scuttled southwest of Ireland after being badly damaged by depth charges dropped by the British Flower-class corvette HMS Gladiolus and an Australian Sunderland flying boat of No. 10 Squadron RAAF.
 The crew (48 men), all survived.
 However, 6 of them were killed on 22 July 1940, along with 2 British servicemen, when a Heinkel He 111 of Kampfgeschwader 26 jettisoned its remaining bombs when returning from an inshore anti-shipping sortie and accidentally hit POW Camp 5 at Duff House, Banff, Scotland.

-In fiction

-The U-boat in the film Raiders of the Lost Ark has the number U-26.
-However, the film's submarine is a Type VIIC U-boat.
-This is because the replica used was actually one of U-96, on loan from the makers of Das Boot.
-Both movies were filming at the La Rochelle U-boat pens around the same time.

 Summary of raiding history

+Fictional portrayal

+A Type VIIC U-boat (not a Type I) with the number U-26 is seen in the 1981 film Raiders of the Lost Ark.
+The boat was a seaworthy mockup of the actual U-96 built for the 1981 West German war film Das Boot.
+Both movies were filming at the same time in La Rochelle and its U-boat pens.
+One morning the Das Boat production crew arrived and found 'U-96 missing.
+The prop company had failed to mention that American filmmaker Steven Spielberg had hired it for a week to portray U-26 in his film.